 Therefore an at least partial automation of it saving money and increasing efficiency is desirable.
-Here a semiautomatic recognition of algal cells by image analysis is presented.
+The developmental state of a semi-automatic recognition system of algal cells by image analysis is presented.
 It is meant as a step towards semi-automated quantification of at least some of the occurring species (e.g. the most numerous or difficult to quantify).

 Recently, interest focuses on the impact of endocrine disruptors, i.e. environmental chemicals that interfere with the endocrine (hormonal) systems of organisms.
-As there are a number of studies of the effects on single species, but very few on entire ecosystems, an aquatic microcosms study has been conducted with the endocrine disruptor ethinylestradiol.
-The samples used for the presented paper are part of this study.
+As there are a number of studies dealing with the effects on single species, but very few on entire ecosystems, aquatic microcosm studies have been conducted with different endocrine disruptors within the cross-sectional topic ecotoxicology in the GSF.
+The samples used for the presented paper are part of the study with ethinylestradiol.